wp-plugins/edd-purchase-gravatars/readme.txt

 This plugin requires [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/ "Easy Digital Downloads").
 It outputs gravatars of all the customers who have purchased your product.

+It works by using the customer's email that they used to purchase your product, and checking it against Gravatar.com.
+Only unique email addresses are used, so if a customer purchases your procuct more than once, it will only show their Gravatar once.

 To show the Gravatars of customers who have purchased your product, use the [edd_purchase_gravatars] shortcode, or drag the provided widget into the sidebar of your single download page.
+You can also show the gravatars of a particular product anywhere on your website using the template tag or shortcode, by passing in the download's ID.

+Features:

+1. Set a heading to display above the Gravatars.
+1. Set the size of each Gravatar (512px maximum)
+1. Set the minimum number of unique purchases a download must have before the Gravatars are shown.
+Leave blank for no minimum.
+1. Set the maximum number of gravatars to show.
+Leave blank for no limit.
+1. Only show customers with a Gravatar account
+1. Randomize the Gravatars

+**More add-ons for Easy Digital Downloads**

+You can find more add-ons (both free and commercial) from Easy Digital Downloads' [https://easydigitaldownloads.com/extensions/?ref=166](website "website")

-**Looking for a free theme for Easy Digital Downloads?**
+**Free theme for Easy Digital Downloads**

 [http://sumobi.com/shop/shop-front/](http://sumobi.com/shop/shop-front/ "Shop Front")